 Our implementation follows the common recommendation to colocate the VLDB and PTS servers, and so they both run on our afsdb* servers.
 These servers all have the same information and communicate with each other to keep in sync and automatically provide high-availability service.
-For that reason, one of our DB servers is in the DFW region, and the other in ORD.
+As described in https://docs.openafs.org/AdminGuide/HDRWQ101.html the Ubik protocol requires three servers to maintain availability; for that reason, two of our DB servers are in the DFW region, and the other in ORD.

 Fileservers contain volumes, each of which is a portion of the file space provided by that cell.
 A volume appears as at least one directory, but may contain directories within the volume.
 Volumes are mounted within other volumes to construct the filesystem hierarchy of the cell.

 OpenStack has two fileservers in DFW and one in ORD.
 They do not automatically contain copies of the same data.
 A read-write volume in AFS can only exist on exactly one fileserver, and if that fileserver is out of service, the volumes it serves are not available.
 However, volumes may have read-write copies which are stored on other fileservers.
 If a client requests a read-only volume, as long as one site with a read-only volume is online, it will be available.

 To use OpenAFS on a Debian or Ubuntu machine:

 sudo apt-get install openafs-client openafs-krb5 krb5-user

 Debconf will ask you for a default realm, cell and cache size.
 Answer:

 Default Kerberos version 5 realm: OPENSTACK.ORG AFS cell this workstation belongs to: openstack.org Size of AFS cache in kB: 500000